-■ Entire System Server or Natural ISPF, version as specified under Software AG Product Versions Required with Natural in the current Natural Release Notes for Mainframes.
+■ Entire System Server or Natural ISPF, version as specified under Software AG Product Versions Supported by Natural in the current Natural Release Notes for Mainframes.

 See also General Prerequisites and System Support in the section Overview of the Installation Process.